Next Book in the Series Browse A–Z

 Publication Reading Order

-The Legion of the Damned is a series by Sven Hassel, comprising 15 books published between 1953 and 1984.
-Books are listed in publication order, which is the recommended reading sequence.
+The Legion of the Damned is a series by Sven Hassel, made up of 15 books published between 1953 and 1984.
+It begins with Legion of the Damned (1953), and is best read in publication order.
+The most recent entry is The Commissar (1984), spanning 31 years of storytelling.

 Sven Hassel (1917-2012), was a Danish author known for his novels about World War II.
 Born Børge Frederiksen, he served in the German army on the Eastern Front.
 His experiences during the war inspired his writing, and his novels depict the horrors of war from the perspective of ordinary soldiers.
 Hassel's notable works include the "Legion of the Damned" series, which sold over 50 million copies worldwide and has been translated into 26 languages.
 Despite their popularity, his books faced criticism for their graphic violence and portrayal of war.
 However, Hassel's work has also been praised for its realism and its ability to convey the brutality and futility of war.